jofrysutanto/windsor-doc/docs/blueprints.md

       - banner_image
 ```

-In this example, we use `merge` to create an additional field which doesn't exists in our blueprint.
-The reason of doing so is to allow us to mix this field into our `layout` arrangement.
+In this example, we use `merge` to create an additional field which doesn't exist in our blueprint.
+The reason for doing so is to allow us to mix this field into our `layout` arrangement.

 The `layout` property takes an array of fields, following these simple rules:
-- The order of items in array is the order fields display when rendered
+- The order of items in the array is the order fields display when rendered
-- Within each line of item, you can optionally use `@` to overwrite the wrapper width of referred field
+- Within each line of item, you can optionally use `@` to overwrite the wrapper width of the referred field